Frequently Asked Questions

 - Is independent study possible?

-The Philosophy Department at Kent State consists of a graduate faculty of about 15 full-time, tenured and tenure-track faculty.
+The Philosophy Department at Kent State consists of a graduate faculty of about 12 full-time, tenured and tenure-track faculty.
 We pride ourselves on our pluralism: we strive to provide students excellent resources for studying within many major philosophical traditions.
-We have excellent faculty teaching French and German philosophy, analytic philosophy, and pragmatism.
-We have experts in Chinese philosophy, African and African-American philosophy, and native American Indian philosophy.
+We have excellent faculty teaching Continental philosophy, analytic philosophy, and pragmatism.
+We also have experts in Chinese philosophy and African and African-American philosophy.
 Our pluralism aims to support our graduate students and their research regardless of how their interests develop, and our placement record demonstrates our ability to place students in quality PhD programs regardless of specialty.

 Our placement page provides some information about this.
 Our graduates who went on to get a PhD and finished are now teaching at colleges and universities across the country.
 We have a number of graduates who have received their JD degrees and are now working in law firms.
 Some of our MA students have gone right into teaching, in one case in a tenure-track job at a community college.

 The program requirements page provides most of the answer.
-The curriculum aims to balance a common core of education for all students in the program (provided by the 2 required Graduate Seminars) with room for individual choices (provided by electives structured for breadth and depth).
+The curriculum aims to balance a common core of education for all students in the program (provided by the two required Graduate Seminars and Intermediate Logic) with room for individual choices (provided by the five elective courses).

 The answer to this will vary according to the student.
 Students who pursue full-time study in philosophy and finish their theses or research on time will complete the program in 2 years, following the schedule shown in the program overview.
 Other students combine an MA in philosophy with a degree in another discipline, such as Library Science, Nursing, or English.
 These students typically take only 1 or 2 courses per semester and complete the degree in several years.
 The university allows up to 6 years from initial enrollment to complete the MA degree.

-The thesis process begins in March of the first year, when students submit several versions of thesis questions together with a request for a director.
+The thesis process begins in March of the first year, when students submit a thesis topic proposal together with a request for a director.
 The graduate coordinator assigns directors and advisory groups based on these requests, and students meet with their advisory groups in April to focus the research question and prepare for summer research.
-In the fall, students set schedules with their directors and write as much as 2/3 of the thesis before winter break.
+In the fall, students set schedules with their directors and write at least 2/3 of the thesis before winter break.
 Doing so prepares those who are applying to PhD programs to have a suitable writing sample and to submit a chapter or two for publication or presentation at conferences during spring.
 To graduate in May, students generally need to have their directors approve their completed theses around March 1.

 Once the director has approved the thesis, the student submits copies to the other members of the advisory group plus one reader from a discipline outside philosophy.
 The readers evaluate the thesis and prepare questions for the oral defense.
 The purpose of the oral defense is to provide students the opportunity to discuss their work at a professional level: graduate training is vocational school for professors, and part of that training is becoming accustomed to asking and answering challenging questions.
 After the oral defense, students have a few days to correct typos and make any changes before submitting their completed theses to the Graduate School.